jasminalbert/AsymmetricRelationshipsAndCoexistence/README.md

 To ensure that re-compiling the document uses the same code that was originally used, use the same R and package versions.

-Certain intensive bits of the code make use of the `mclapply` function in the `parallel` package to utilize mutliple compute cores.
+Certain intensive bits of the code make use of the `mclapply` function in the `parallel` package to utilize multiple compute cores.
 Seven cores are used.
 Search for `parallel::mclapply` in diatom/fig5def_fxns.R where you can change this number if you want to devote more or fewer cores.
 This approach to multicore processing only works on linux.
 If you are running Windows or Mac, it may work very slowly (with one core only, for instance) or not at all, no guarantees, good luck!